Read What Our Clients Say About Us

 The timing issues in the opinion of the insurance provider, even though to what extent will change based on the insurance company.
 That is why it pays to do your homework and shop around to find the best coverage.

 The result for you personally?
-The absolute best case scenario that the insurance carrier will just increase your prices and tag you like a tobacco user.
+The absolute best-case scenario is that the insurance carrier will just increase your prices and tag you like a tobacco user.
 However, being denied a policy–or even worse.
 Lying on your life insurance application is not worth the consequences:

-- Contestability period ~ First two years of policy.
-The consequence to lying on your application could result in the insurance company denying the payout of out your death benefit.
+- Contestability period – First two years of policy.
+The consequence of lying on your application could result in the insurance company denying the payout of out your death benefit.

 Some questions you will be asked: